The Nuada smart glove gives your hand bionic powers

 In the future, said Andy Warhol, everyone will be bionic for fifteen minutes.
 I’m paraphrasing, but it looks like a Portuguese company called Nuada is about to give us that opportunity.
 Created by Filipe Quinaz and Vitor Crespo, the seed-funded company pitched on our Disrupt stage and showed us one of the coolest pieces of hardware I’ve seen in a long time.

 The Nuada is a smart glove.
 It gives back hand strength and coordination by augmenting the motions of your palm and digits.
-It acts as an electromechanical support system that lets you perform nearly superhuman feats or simply perform day-to-day.
+It acts as an electromechanical support system that lets you perform nearly superhuman feats or simply perform day-to-day tasks.
 The glove contains electronic tendons that can help the hand open and close and even perform basic motions and a sensor tells doctors and users about their pull strength, dexterity, and other metrics.

 Why would you want to use it?
 First you could get stuck with reduced hand strength due to injury or illness.
 This fixes that.
 Second it can help with hand strength while doing manual work.
 You can hold things longer with less muscle fatigue and generally work faster.